bentomhall/nih-system/homebrewery/world/player-options.md

 *Constitution (General) Basic Skill Trick*

 You can hold your breath for twice as long.
 In addition, you can choose to gain advantage on any required Constitution saving throw when you are exposed to a source of poison gas (such as cloudkill or a dretch's Stench ability).
-Once you use the latter portion of this feature a number of times equal to your Constitution modifier (minimum 1), you cannot do so again until you finish a long rest.
+Once you use the latter portion of this feature a number of times equal to your Constitution modifier (minimum once), you cannot do so again until you finish a long rest.

 #### Medic

 *Wisdom (Medicine) Basic Skill Trick*

-When you make a Wisdom (Medicine) check to stabilize someone at 0 HP and succeed, the target regains 1 hit point and is conscious instead.
+When you make a Wisdom (Medicine) check to stabilize someone at zero hit points and succeed, the target regains 1 hit point and is conscious instead.

 #### Misdirect